A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Location: 712 South Lake Bernard Road, Sundridge

-Perched on the edge of Algonquin Provincial Park, Four Corners Algonquin offers an array of nature-based experiences for guests of all ages.
+Perched on the edge of Algonquin Provincial Park, Four Corners Algonquin offers an array of nature-based experiences and comfortable glamping accommodation options, from safari tents and tiny homes to group camping tents.

 Operates seasonally.